 - The mountain-born qualities of the stone can help to give living spaces a direct and eternal connection to the natural world, unlike any other building material.

-- While there is some debate about the ecological impact of quarrying and transporting stone materials, the tiles themselves are natural, nonpolluting, eco-friendly pieces.
+- Stone tiles are natural, nonpolluting, eco-friendly pieces.
 Purchasing stones which were acquired locally can cut down on the environmental impact of transport.

 Drawbacks of Using Natural Stone Flooring